cloud-gov/cg-site/_posts/2019-09-06-deprecation-policy.md

 ---
 layout: post
 date: "2019-09-16"
-title: "For Humans and Agencies: The cloud.gov Deprecation Policy"
+title: "For Humans and Agencies: The Cloud.gov Deprecation Policy"
 redirect_from:
   - /updates/2019-09-06-deprecation-policy/
 ---